Case Study – World-Class Noise Performance

 Figure 2: Binding of IgG on a Prot A/G derivatized sensor for three different instruments.
 Sensors of each system were functionalized using a hydrogel matrix derivatized with recombinant Protein A/G, allowing straightforward preparation of various IgG-capture surfaces.
 All sensors were functionalized in the same process run to make sure that the coating was identical for each sensor.
 The same sample, consisting of 100 µg/ml pooled IgG in PBS, was applied to the 3 sensors.

 Table 1 provides an overview of the measured performance in terms of the signal amplitude obtained at 15 minutes after the start of the measurement, the baseline drift and the noise (1σ).
 The signal amplitude and baseline drift are almost identical for all instruments.
-In terms of noise, the second SPR system performed slightly better than the Delta Diagnostics prototype instrument and the first SPR system.
+In terms of noise, the second SPR system performed slightly better than the Delta Life Science prototype instrument and the first SPR system.

 Benefits of the Technology